Workflow guide · 01 / 03

-Start by searching existing packages.
-If the genome you need is not available, build a new package from NCBI or Ensembl and install the resulting tarball in R.
+Search the package repository first.
+If the genome you need is not there, build a new one from NCBI or Ensembl and install the resulting tarball in R.

 Search and download